ptagseth/kanoa-software/docs/kanoa-ops-analysis.md

 We talk more about our database schema below, but here we'll just add that all the data powering the analytics you see in the KanoaOPS project come from calling functions that return data from stored procedures and view tables.
-This means that it's easy to share the same data with other teams, without having to create new endpoints or push and duplicate data to different databases and certainly without the fear they may show entirely different analytics to what the MES shows.
+This means that it's easy to share the same data with other teams, without having to create new endpoints or push and duplicate data to different databases and certainly without the fear they may show entirely different results in other systems to what the MES shows.

 ***